LearnersGuild/partners/Guiding Principles/Work In Progress Sections.md

 ## Rules of thumb
-minimize bullshit
+* minimize bullshit
-clarify don't control
+* clarify don't control
-slow down to speed up
+* slow down to speed up
-don't leave the team
+* don't leave the team
-don't triangulate
+* don't triangulate
-lead with clarity
+* lead with clarity
-experiment, don't argue
+* experiment, don't argue
-strong opinions held lightly
+* strong opinions held lightly
+* love is important. use the word. express it. allow it. serve it. it belongs at work. it belongs in our learning communities. it's appropriate.